Group superschemes: Separated and proper morphisms of superschemes

-A morphism of geometric superschemes $f : X\to Y$ is called {\it proper} if it is separated, universally closed, and of finite type. \begin{lm} If $X$ is Noetherian, then $f : X\to Y$ is of finite type if and only if $f_{ev}$ is of finite type, if and only if $f_{res}$ is of finite type. \end{lm} \begin{proof} By Lemma \ref{finite type}, it is enough to consider the case $X=SSpec \ A$ and $Y=SSpec \ B$, where $A$ is a Noetherian superalgebra, and $\overline{A}$ is finitely generated over $\overline{B}$.
-Since $A_1^n/A_1^{n+1}$ is a finitely generated $\overline{A}$-module for every $n\geq 1$ and $A_1^N =0$ for sufficiently large $N$, $A$ is finitely generated over $B_0$, hence over $B$. \end{proof} \begin{cor} In the full subcategory consisting of Noetherian superschemes, Corollary II.4.8, \cite{hart}, can be superized verbatim. \end{cor} A Noetherian superscheme $X$ is called {\it complete} if it is separated and proper over $SSpec \ K$, i.e., the morphism $X\to SSpec \ K$ is separated and proper simultaneously.
+A morphism of geometric superschemes $f : X\to Y$ is called {\it proper} if it is separated, universally closed, and of finite type. \begin{lm} If $X$ is Noetherian, then $f : X\to Y$ is of finite type if and only if $f_{ev}$ is of finite type, if and only if $f_{res}$ is of finite type. \end{lm} \begin{proof} By Lemma \ref{finite type}, it is enough to consider the case $X=\mathrm{SSpec}(A)$ and $Y=\mathrm{SSpec}(B)$, where $A$ is a Noetherian superalgebra, and $\overline{A}$ is finitely generated over $\overline{B}$.
+Since $A_1^n/A_1^{n+1}$ is a finitely generated $\overline{A}$-module for every $n\geq 1$ and $A_1^N =0$ for sufficiently large $N$, $A$ is finitely generated over $B_0$, hence over $B$. \end{proof} \begin{cor} In the full subcategory consisting of Noetherian superschemes, \cite[Corollary II.4.8]{hart}, can be superized verbatim. \end{cor} A Noetherian superscheme $X$ is called {\it complete} if it is separated and proper over $\mathrm{SSpec}(\Bbbk)$, i.e., the morphism $X\to \mathrm{SSpec}(\Bbbk)$ is separated and proper simultaneously.
 By the above, this property is even reducible.

 Recall that a superalgebra $A$ is called \emph{reduced}, provided the algebra $\overline{A}$ is.
-A geometric superscheme $X$ is called reduced if $X_{res}$ is a reduced scheme (cf. \cite{maszub3}, 2.3).
+A geometric superscheme $X$ is called reduced if $X_{res}$ is a reduced scheme (cf. \cite[2.3]{maszub3}).
 This property is local, i.e., $X$ is reduced if and only if the superalgebra $\mathcal{O}_x$ is reduced for every $x\in X^e$.
-In particular, an affine superscheme $SSpec \ A$ is reduced if and only if the superalgebra $A$ is reduced.
+In particular, an affine superscheme $\mathrm{SSpec}(A)$ is reduced if and only if the superalgebra $A$ is reduced.
 Thus a superscheme $X$ is reduced if and only if every open affine super-subscheme of $X$ is reduced.

 Following \cite{milne}, we call a geometric superscheme $X$ {\it (algebraic) supervariety} if $X$ is of finite type, separated and {\it geometrically reduced}.
-The latter means that the superscheme $X_{\overline{K}}=X\times SSpec \overline{K}$ is reduced.
+The latter means that the superscheme $X_{\overline{\Bbbk}}=X\times \mathrm{SSpec}(\overline{\Bbbk})$ is reduced for an algebraically closed field $\overline{\Bbbk}$ of $\Bbbk$.
 By the above, a supervariety is even reducible.